whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Image.md

 ---

-### Image-Stable Diffusion
+#### Image-Stable Diffusion

 ![](https://i.ibb.co/DCdYwmt/smallprev.png)

-[CPU RETARD GUIDE (GUI)](https://rentry.org/cputard) - Stable Diffusion running on potatoes, for potatoes NOTE: This is an incredibly barebones implementation of Stable Diffusion, do not expect cutting edge features If you have a compatible GPU which has 2-4gb Vram or more, try the Voldy guide For most purposes, it may be more practical to use a web...
+[CPU RETARD GUIDE (GUI)](https://rentry.org/cputard) - Stable Diffusion running on potatoes, for potatoes NOTE: This is an incredibly barebones implementation of Stable Diffusion, do not expect cutting edge features If you have a compatible GPU which has 2-4gb Vram or more, try the Voldy guide For most purposes, it may be more practical to use a web…

 2022-12-10T16:19:47.549Z